Khan/engblog/src/posts/missing-mastery.md

     <figcaption>Something here is amiss.</figcaption>
 </figure>

-This kind of error can happen when rounding errors propagate or a cache tucks a stale value in with a bundle or fresh ones.
+This kind of error can happen when rounding errors propagate or a cache tucks a stale value in with a bundle of fresh ones.
 But I had never seen anything this drastic or elusive.
 I was neck deep in logs and had six different test browsers open in six different BrowserStack tabs, and from Firefox Nightly to Internet Explorer 10, none of them allowed me to reproduce the error that the user was seeing, even when (with explicitly granted permission) I logged into his account.

 Odd, for this bug was extraordinarily well-documented, with an excess of screenshots sent in over nine weeks all showing the same problem.
 These were interspersed with increasingly concerned messages from the user’s parents, who pleaded with us that these errors were discouraging their son from learning math and causing them to lose trust in our platform.
 I was determined to make this right, so I had carefully audited the code and concluded that no such bug could exist.
 I was as sure as I could ever be about a piece of code that it was error-free, and this bug was impossible.

 <div class="bigquote">
-    When you have eliminated the impossible, whatever remains, however improbable, must be the truth."
+    When you have eliminated the impossible, whatever remains, however improbable, must be the truth.
     <b>— Sherlock Holmes, The Sign of the Four</b>
 </div>